 The discovertebral joints in the cervical spine may be affected in patients with rheumatoid arthritis (RA) with resulting osteochondral destruction [1,2].
 A review of the clinical manifestations and treatment of atlantoaxial (C1 to C2) and subaxial subluxation in RA is presented here.
 The clinical features and general medical management of RA, as well as the differential diagnosis and general evaluation of the patient with neck pain and of cervical spine disorders, are discussed separately.
-(See "Clinical features of rheumatoid arthritis" and "General principles of management of rheumatoid arthritis in adults" and "Evaluation of the patient with neck pain and cervical spine disorders".)
+(See "Clinical manifestations of rheumatoid arthritis" and "General principles of management of rheumatoid arthritis in adults" and "Evaluation of the patient with neck pain and cervical spine disorders".)

 Cervical joint destruction in patients with rheumatoid arthritis (RA) may lead to vertebral malalignment (eg, subluxation), causing pain, neurological deficit, and deformity.
 Risk factors for development of cervical subluxation include older age at onset of RA, more active synovitis, higher levels of C-reactive protein, rapidly progressive erosive peripheral joint disease, and early peripheral joint subluxations [3,4].
 Both atlantoaxial and subaxial (below C2) joints may be involved.